- award winning - bespoke - ethical - sustainable -

-I was born in Leuven, Belgium in February 1992, and grew up in Carmarthenshire, South Wales, coming from a long line of knitters, my two great grandmothers, Violet May, and Rosanna Kate, both knitted for a living.
-I specialised in Knitwear at Winchester School of Art after two years of Fashion Design at the University of Westminster.
-I am a designer maker of ethical and sustainable knitwear.
+I was born in Leuven, Belgium in February 1992, and grew up in Carmarthenshire, South Wales, coming from a long line of knitters, my two great grandmothers, Violet May, and Rosanna Kate, both were independent knitwear business owners, ahead of their time.
+I specialised in Knitwear at Winchester School of Art after two years of Fashion Design at the University of Westminster and am now a designer maker of ethical and sustainable knitwear.

-Yarns I use have to match up to my ethical criteria code which includes the materials traceability, its country of origin; whether it’s cruelty free; whether, having traced it, its ethics are sound; including meeting the highest standards of animal welfare; whether it has been dyed naturally and/or organically, and whether its raw material is certified organic, Fairtrade or vegan.
-I have to be scrupulous, this means it’s an ever changing process.
-I get my yarn dyed organically to GOTS standards here in the UK.
-I can feel it and work with it and admire it without any concern at all as I have made my supply chain so short and I have the facts for every part of it.
+Animals + Environments: As the people side of my ethical responsibilities make up quite a short list, the main ways that I concentrate on the ethics of my business are in the quality of my raw materials, regarding the animals or environments they come from.
+Yarns I use have to match up to my code of ethical criteria which includes the materials traceability, its country of origin; whether it’s cruelty free; whether, having traced it, its ethics are sound; including meeting the highest standards of animal welfare; whether it has been dyed naturally and/or organically, and whether its raw material is certified organic, Fairtrade or vegan.
+I have to be scrupulous, and thanks to this I work primarily with small businesses, where traceability can be simpler and a realistic aim, either in the UK or Peru, where I am working to support and start ethical business and social enterprise.The sourcing of my yarns is an ever changing process of working with small suppliers depending on demand and available resources.
+I get my yarn dyed organically to GOTS standards, in Yorkshire, UK and am also working with two natural dye companies for 2018.
+My yarns have already gone through a highly involved process before they begin to be knitted, and are an art in themselves, when it comes to my part, I can work with them and admire them in the knowledge that I have made my supply chain as short as possible and I have the facts for every part of it.
 Each of my products has an exact breakdown of the yarns and supply chain with it, so you have the facts too.

 Photography Credit: Together and Sunspell